- Oops!Something went wrong.Please try again later.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

-So, based on the above formula, the ROE for Monash IVF Group is:
+So, based on the above formula, the ROE for Goodwin is:

-The 'return' is the profit over the last twelve months.
-That means that for every A$1 worth of shareholders' equity, the company generated A$0.05 in profit.
+The 'return' is the yearly profit.
+That means that for every £1 worth of shareholders' equity, the company generated £0.07 in profit.

 What Is The Relationship Between ROE And Earnings Growth?

-A Side By Side comparison of Monash IVF Group's Earnings Growth And 4.7% ROE
+A Side By Side comparison of Goodwin's Earnings Growth And 6.6% ROE

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.